hackclub/jams-bounty/README.md

   - ❌ A workshop on making an Android app that requires installing Android Studio
 - Your Jam must be in English at native-level proficiency.

-**Wrapping up:**
+**List of Jam topics:**
+- Building an iOS weather app
+- Create a 3d globe with three.js
+- Writing music with code!
+- Password generator with Python
+- Ray Tracers (in Rust!)
+- Building a programming language
+- How to read the internet

+**What now**

-This is a change to how we've done this before and if you have a great idea, we want to work closely with you to turn it into high quality content that clubs and individuals will use every day.
+We're so excited for the future of Jams and if you have a great idea, make a PR and propose your idea!
+We want to work closely with you to turn it into high quality content that clubs and individuals will use every day.

 If you have any questions, please message in [#jams](https://hackclub.slack.com/archives/C058T2CJUNR) on Slack.
 We'll all be hanging out there to help out.